lapidesd/CA_missing_freshet/README.md

-# Supplementary code and data for: Root zone storage deficits mediate the production of streamflow from snowmelt
+# Supplementary code and data for: Missing snowmelt runoff following drought explained by root-zone storage deficits
 Supporting data and code for Lapides et al., 20XX.

 This directory includes: